dmlc/mshadow/guide/mshadow-ps/README.md

 The following documents provides a way

 ### Getting Sum from Multiple GPUs
-We first get familiar with the interface of mshadow-ps.
+We first get familiar with the interface of mshadow-mshadow_ps.
 Through the following program in [local_sum-inl.h](local_sum-inl.h).
 You can compile the program by setup the [config.mk](config.mk) according to your computers's enviroment, and type make.

 In the following program, each thread first does some computation locally, then tries to get the sum of ```data``` through mshadow-ps interface.
 There are four key functions in ```ISharedModel``` interface
-* [InitKey](../../mshadow-ps/ps.h#L76) allocates a key to specific tensor shape
+* [InitKey](../../mshadow-ps/mshadow_ps.h#L76) allocates a key to specific tensor shape
-* [Push](../../mshadow-ps/ps.h#L100) pushes out the local data to the synchronization interface
+* [Push](../../mshadow-ps/mshadow_ps.h#L100) pushes out the local data to the synchronization interface
   - The data pushed by different devices will be aggregated together by key
   - Push is an asynchronize call and returns immediately
-* [PullReq](../../mshadow-ps/ps.h#L122) requests the result of synchronization to be copied back
+* [PullReq](../../mshadow-ps/mshadow_ps.h#L122) requests the result of synchronization to be copied back
   - In the local default case, the synchronized result is the sum of pushed data
   - mshadow-ps also support the weight update on server side, where the result of PullReq is the updated weight instead of sum of gradient
   - PullReq is also asynchronize
-* [PullWait](../../mshadow-ps/ps.h#L87) wait until the pull request of corresponding key finishes
+* [PullWait](../../mshadow-ps/mshadow_ps.h#L87) wait until the pull request of corresponding key finishes

 ```c++
 // this function is runed by specific thread